jtwhit/cmplxsys-530-project-proposal/README.md

 &nbsp;

+*__LS COMMENTS__: I like the way that you are thinking about representing not just conent but the interactions here.
+Well thought out.
+One thing to consider is that the threshold of how much of a page is read in relation to how much of the required information is matched before agents decide to leave is something that will need to be specified explicitly.
+I might suggest making this homogenous and potentially probabilistic across agents on this initial iteration.*

 ### 3) Action and Interaction

 **_Interaction Topology_**

 In the model, agents do not directly interact.
 Instead, they interact with the environment of the search engine.
 The data collected about agents affects subsequent search results, so the actions of each agent will indirectly affect the actions of all future agents.
 The agents can interact with any web page, but as with real search engines, higher-ranked web pages are much more likely to be visited.

+ *__LS COMMENTS__: Good.*

 **_Action Sequence_**